 Medication Assisted Treatment (MAT)

 Not a Detox, an Opioid Substitution

 It is essential to know, that drugs like methadone and buprenorphine are themselves opioids.
 They prevent people from withdrawing, but they also extend the dependency on opioid medications.
 Although these drugs are much safer, by dosage and quality ( which can be more reliable than street drugs), they do substitute for one addictive drug for another.

 Rapid detox is a medical procedure that quickly allows people to detox from opiate drugs, while under anesthesia.
 Rapid Detox is highly effective because complete detoxification is achieved, while the patient is asleep.
 Although the process itself lasts less than a couple of hours, the inpatient commitment varies from five to ten days.
 The additional time is crucial for a safe detox and proper recovery.
 Anesthesia detox is also hugely beneficial for those who suffer from anxiety that commonly accompanies opiate detox.

-Also, our rapid detox aftercare program is available on a short-term or long-term basis, depending on the guest’s needs.
+Also, our rapid detox and medical detox aftercare program is available on a short-term or long-term basis, depending on the guest’s needs.
 Therefore, stays are available from a few days to a few weeks in length.
 Our exclusive recovery accommodations include private suites, where one can enjoy and calm, discreet and supportive environment.